- 1 Top 7 Compared

 Perhaps the most well-known of the bunch, the 450 Twin Turbo Label Writer lives up to its DYMO name.
 If you need a label printer that multi-tasks as well as you do, the DYMO has you covered.
 Equipped with two printing houses, the Twin Turbo can print up to 71 four line standard address labels per minute, which makes it one of the fastest on the list..

 And even at that high speed, with a resolution of 600 x 300 dpi, these labels come out sharper than others on the list.
 Keep in mind that DYMO recommends using only brand name labels with their printers for the best results.
-If you use off-brand thermal labels instead, you may lose some of that clarity.
+If you use off-brand thermal labels with the Dymo Labelwriter 450 turbo instead, you may lose some of that clarity.

-To make things even easier, there’s no fancy software required; you can print labels directly from some of the most popular Microsoft Office programs, like Word and Excel.
+To make things even easier, there’s no fancy software required as with other label makers; you can print labels directly from some of the most popular Microsoft Office programs, like Word and Excel.
 The DYMO is also compatible with Quickbooks and iOS systems.
 Check out the best printer for computer for more options.

 The thing that makes the MUNBYN Label Printer stand out the most for us is its ability to automatically detect label size.
 Once you insert a label into the printer, there’s no need to change any settings, since the printer will do that work for you.
 The label printer also has an automatic pause function that helps prevent overheating when you’re using it for big jobs.
 The best inkjet printer will handle other jobs.